Schools for Aspiring Archivists: How to Choose

 How to Select an Archivist Program

-Archivists work in a variety of capacities, from the smallest museum to the largest library.
+Archivists work in many different capacities, from the smallest museum to the largest library.
 Programs range from one-year certificates to master's degrees.
 Colleges and universities throughout the U.S. offer a variety of options for prospective archivists.

 Summary of Considerations